agape-apps/express-ts-ejs-htmx-starter/README.md

 ## All devDependencies listed in package.json

+Here React is only used on the server to transform the JSX templates into html.
+It is not loaded in the client.

 * **express**: Used in src/app.ts.
 * **express-react-views**: Used in src/app.ts.
 * **react**: Used for .tsx views and by express-react-views.